NexonTreeHouse/qwik-graphql-client/README.md

 });
 ```

-Then in child components you can use the `useQuery` hook to make GraphQL requests and consume them using Qwik's `<Resource>` component.
+Then, in child components you can use the `useQuery` hook to make GraphQL requests and consume them using Qwik's `<Resource>` component.

 ```tsx
 import { useQuery, gql } from "qwik-graphql-client";